John Landis: 1978–1981

-Twilight Zone deaths
+Twilight Zone deaths and legal action against Landis

-On July 23, 1982, during the filming of Twilight Zone, actor Vic Morrow and child extras Myca Dinh Le (age 7) and Renee Shin-Yi Chen (age 6) were killed in an accident involving an out-of-control helicopter.
+On July 23, 1982, during the filming of Twilight Zone: The Movie, actor Vic Morrow and child actors Myca Dinh Le (age 7) and Renee Shin-Yi Chen (age 6) were killed in an accident involving an out-of-control helicopter.
 The three were caught under the aircraft when it crashed, and Morrow and one child were decapitated.

+In June 1983, Landis, associate producer George Folsey Jr., production manager Dan Allingham, head of special effects Paul Stewart and helicopter pilot Dorcey Wingo were charged with involuntary manslaughter.
+In December, Morrow's daughters Jennifer Jason Leigh and Carrie Morrow also sued Landis, Wingo, Warner Bros.
+Studios and others for negligence and wrongful death, resulting in Warner Bros. settling their case out of court, awarding $850,000 to each party.
+Following the accident, Spielberg ended his friendship with Landis.

-The National Transportation Safety Board reported in October 1984:
+In October 1984, the National Transportation Safety Board reported:

-Despite insisting that the deaths were the result of an accident, Landis' aggressive and cavalier behavior on set likely contributed to the crash.
-Camera operators filming the scene testified to Landis being a very imperious director, a "yeller and screamer" on set.
-He was also glib about the dangerous set environment created by shooting at night with a helicopter and many large explosions.
-During a take three hours before the incident, helicopter pilot Dorcey Wingo (a veteran of the Vietnam War) told Landis that the fireballs were too large and too close to the helicopter.
-To this, Landis responded ″You ain’t seen nothing yet.″ With special effects explosions blasting around them, the helicopter descended over Morrow, Le, and Chen.
-Witnesses testified Landis was still shouting for the helicopter to fly "Lower!
+The lawsuit finally proceeded in 1985.
+Landis insisted that the deaths of Morrow, Le and Chen were the result of an accident.
+However, camera operators filming the scene testified to Landis being a very imperious director, and a "yeller and screamer" on set.
+During a take three hours before the incident, Wingo (a veteran of the Vietnam War) told Landis that the fireballs were too large and too close to the helicopter, to which Landis responded, "You ain't seen nothing yet."
+With special effects explosions blasting around them, the helicopter descended over Morrow, Le, and Chen.
+Witnesses testified that Landis was still shouting for the helicopter to fly "Lower!
 Lower!" moments before it crashed.